Rhodes State Office Tower: Opening

 When completed, the building became the tallest in Columbus, taking the title from the 1927-built LeVeque Tower.
 In the first five years of its operation, it was officially the State Office Tower; governor John J. Gilligan chose the name over 25 others, including the Supreme Court Tower, State Office Building, Buckeye Tower, and George Busche Memorial Tower.
 It was renamed and dedicated to James Rhodes in 1979.
 The building earned an honor award from the Columbus chapter of the American Institute of Architects in 1975.

 The Rhodes Tower was built during the 1970s energy crisis; to combat the oil shortage, the building was designed with light bulbs that would provide up to half of the building's heat, and without light switches in many areas, preventing office workers from interfering with the climate controls.
 In 1980, the Ohio Building Authority found cheaper heating alternatives and installed switches in the building to save on electricity costs.

 In September 2001, days after the September 11 attacks took place, the Rhodes Tower was identified among about a dozen other sites potentially vulnerable to terrorism in the Columbus area.
-One year after the attacks, on September 11, 2002, a contractor was arrested in the building after making a statement that resembled a bomb threat.
+One year after the attacks, in September 2002, a contractor was arrested in the building after making a statement that resembled a bomb threat on the building's 28th floor.
 A bomb threat called in to police caused evacuations in three government buildings downtown, including the Rhodes Tower; a bomb was alleged to be placed on its 13th floor.

 The offices and courtroom for the Supreme Court of Ohio were located in the Rhodes Office Tower from 1974 to 2004, having moved from the Judiciary Annex of the Ohio Statehouse.
 The court left the building for its own facility, the Ohio Judicial Center, in 2004.
 The move would allow the court to expand from its space on eight floors of the Rhodes Tower into sixteen floors of the Judicial Center.